Approximating Orientation Dependent Functions from Discrete Data edit page

 weight: 1

 Plotting this function, we can immediately see, that we have a much smoother function.
-But one has to keep in mind that the error in the data nodes is not zero as in the case of interpolation.
+But one has to keep in mind that we can not expect the error in the data nodes to be zero, as this would mean overfitting to the noisy input data.

 norm(eval(SO3F2, ori) - S.values) / norm(S.values)